 - 04/22/1939 Praiss family arrives in Panama

-- 09/22/1940 Praiss family lands in the United States by way of Ellis Island.
-The family changed their names to more Anglicized versions (Hans Joachim to John, Praiss to Price, etc.)
+- 09/22/1940 Praiss family lands in United States by way of Ellis Island.
+Family names changed to more Anglicized version.
+Hans changed to John, brother to William, father to Simon, and mother to Margaret

 -

-- 02/01/1970 Marcia and John Price went to the Horn of Africa and East Africa on a fact-finding mission for the CARE and UNICEF operations and the United Nations World Food Program
+- 1970 John and Marcia Price visit four East African countries on fact-finding mission for CARE, UNICEF, and United Nations World Food Program

 -